ngs-docs/angus/conda_tutorial.md

 See the bioconda paper and the [bioconda web site](http://bioconda.github.io/)

 Bioconda is a community-enabled repository of 3,000+ bioinformatics packages, installable via the conda package manager.
+Note: bioconda is not available for windows systems

 Add channels